icopy-site/awesome/docs/index.md

 - [Password Cracking](awesome/awesome-password-cracking.md) - The process of recovering passwords from data that has been stored in or transmitted by a system in scrambled form.
 - [Security Card Games](awesome/awesome-security-card-games.md) - Train your skills and discuss various security topics.
 - [Suricata](awesome/awesome-suricata.md) - Intrusion detection/prevention system and network security monitoring engine.
+- [Prompt Injection](awesome/awesome-prompt-injection.md) - A type of vulnerability that specifically targets machine learning models.

 - [Umbraco](awesome/awesome-umbraco.md)